ac-tuwien/MHLib.jl/README.md

     An abstract solution encoded by a boolean vector.
 _ `SubsetVectorSolution`:
-    A solution that is an arbitrary cardinality subset of a given set of integers represented in vector form.
-The front part represents the selected elements, the back part the unselected ones.
+    A solution that is an arbitrary cardinality subset of a given set represented in vector form.
+The front part represents the selected elements, the back part optionally the unselected ones.

 Moreover, the main module provides:
 - `git_version()`: